- Why Partner with The Dayton Foundation?

-Individuals over the age of 70 1/2, who must take a required minimum distribution from their traditional IRA, may transfer up to $100,000 to a 501(c)(3) public charity and not have it show as income for tax purposes.
+Individuals over the age of 70 1/2 may transfer up to $100,000 to a 501(c)(3) public charity and not have it show as income for tax purposes.
 A married couple with two separate IRAs may take up to $200,000 tax free over the same period of time.
 IRA Rollover assets also may be used to create the following fund options for your client through The Dayton Foundation.

 Scholarship Fund - encourages education by providing scholarships to deserving students based upon academic interest or other criteria.

 Field-of-Interest Fund - supports a particular area of interest - such as children, education, the arts, health or the environment - and relies on the Foundation’s expertise to determine where community need is greatest.